 - The cost of finding a bug and fixing it in the unit testing phase is much less than doing all that when the app is live

-- You might end up with writing wrong tests
+- You might end up with writing the wrong tests

-- You might get lost with naming them
+- You might get lost in naming them

 - The overall development budget increases depending on the coverage rate.
 The 100% coverage usually increases the development efforts for up to 50% to 150% depending on the task/application complexity.